Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/manage-configuration.md

 <p></p>

-Change back into the `learn-monaco-auto-tag` folder:
+8\.
+Change back to the configuration directory folder (`learn-monaco-auto-tag`)

 ```shell
 cd ../..
 ```

-Create a [deployment manifest file](../../configuration/configuration.md#deployment-manifest) to instruct Monaco what project to deploy and exactly where it should be deployed:
+9\.
+Create a [deployment manifest file](../../configuration/configuration.md#deployment-manifest) to instruct Monaco what project to deploy and where to deploy it

 ```shell
 touch deploy.yaml
 ```

-Open the `deploy.yaml` file in your text editor and past in the configuration below, and save the file:
+10\.
+Open the deployment manifest file (`deploy.yaml`) in your text editor and paste in the configuration below.
+Save the file

-<p></p>

-> **Replace*** the **url value** with your Dynatrace environment url
+> :warning: **Replace the URL value** with the URL of your Dynatrace environment

 ```yaml
 projects: